DavisNT/Public-Key-Pins/README.md

 ### GitHub Pages hosted copy

-Although downloading (and verifying off-line copy is preferred) a copy hosted on GitHub Pages is available at [https://hpkpcalc.github.io/](https://hpkpcalc.github.io/).
+Although downloading (and verifying) off-line copy is preferred, a copy hosted on GitHub Pages is available at [https://hpkpcalc.github.io/](https://hpkpcalc.github.io/).

 GitHub repository of this copy is [available here](https://github.com/hpkpcalc/hpkpcalc.github.io).
 All involved files are exact copies of latest release.